utiasSTARS/sun-bcnn/README.md

 See *scripts/create_lmdb_sunbcnn_dataset.py* for a wireframe of how to create your own training LMDB files.

 ##  Citation
-If you use this work in your research, please cite
+If you use this work in your research, please cite the following papers:

 ```
 @inproceedings{2017_Peretroukhin_Reducing,